5 things to do in New Orleans (with and without kids)

 Vue Orleans is a great way for kids and adults to learn about New Orleans (Photo: Christine Sarkis)

-New Orleans with Kids: Vue Orleans
+New Orleans with kids: Vue Orleans

 I wasn’t quite sure what I had signed up for when I got a ticket to Vue Orleans, just that it offered views from the top of the Four Seasons by the water.
 But from the moment I entered the highly interactive space, I was hooked, and think that this newish museum is an absolute must with kids.